Sweet Potato Soup

 - Reheat the soup to steaming and enjoy!

-- If you so desire, garnish with chopped chives or green onion, Greek yogurt or sour cream, toasted pecans or walnuts.
+- If you so desire, garnish with chopped chives or green onion (gently rub chives and onion under cold running water), Greek yogurt or sour cream, toasted pecans or walnuts.

 - When reheating leftover soup, reheat it until internal temperature reaches 165°F on a food thermometer.